dzackgarza/qual-wiki/30_Complex Analysis/999_Quals/052_Rouche.md

 .\]
 A priori, $f$ is equal to its power series at $z=0$, so $f(z) = \sum_{k\geq 0} c_k z^k$.
 Since $\DD_R$ is compact, $f$ has finitely many zeros in this region, say $\ts{z_k}_{k\leq m}$.
+This set must be finite, since an infinite subset of a compact set has a limit point, and being zero on a set with a limit point implies being identically zero by the identity principle.

 Define
 \[
 p(z) \da \prod_{1\leq k\leq m} (z-z_k) = z^m + \bigo(z^{m-1})